PhilipYip1988/python-tutorials/001_install/002_linux_install/readme.md

 ## JupyterLab

 Jupyter is a loose acronym meaning Julia, Python, and R. The JupyterLab IDE is a browser based IDE and for Python can be used with the same Scientific Libraries as Spyder.
 Because it is browser based, its functionality can be extended with interactive Python widgets ```ipywidgets``` and the browser based ```plotly``` plotting library.
 The browser based functionality is written in nodejs and extensions require ```nodejs``` as a dependency.
 An optional Variable Inspector is also available.
+The ```ipympl``` and ```pyqt5``` are required to enable other matplotlib plotting backends.

 Another Python environment will be created for JupyterLab.
 Open the Terminal and input: